NEWS

 Transformation of Elkhart’s 1920s hotel merits Indiana Landmarks’ 2024 Cook Cup for Outstanding Restoration

 Since opening in 2021, Hotel Elkhart has drawn thousands of guests who shop and eat downtown, a boon for the local economy.
+Its transformative impact merited the 2024 Cook Cup for Outstanding Restoration.
 Photo by Evan Hale

 Staying Power